The British street art artist Banksy , whose works dominate million in million and amazed entire cities, remains hidden in the shade of fame even.

 3D stopped painting and founded the band Massive Attack, which might be good for him, but a big loss for the city.
 Graffiti was what we all loved at school.
 We did it on the bus on our way home from school.
 Everyone did it. "

-It is definitely only real what Banksy has authenticated website , in his books and on his Instagram channel @Banksy
+The only thing that is definitely genuine is what Banksy himself has authenticated website , in his books and on his Instagram channel @banksy

 What theories are there on the identity of Banksy?